PKS Cluster Management

 - A User Account and Authentication (UAA) server

 The following illustration shows how these components interact:

 The PKS API Load Balancer is used for GCP and vSphere without NSX-T deployments.
 If PKS is deployed on vSphere with NSX-T, a DNAT rule is configured for the PKS API host so that it is accessible.
-For more information, see the Retrieve the PKS Endpoint section in Installing and Configuring PKS with NSX-T Integration.
+For more information, see the Retrieve the PKS Endpoint section in Installing PKS on vSphere with NSX-T Integration.

 When a user logs in to or logs out of the PKS API through the PKS CLI, the PKS CLI communicates with UAA to authenticate them.
 The PKS API permits only authenticated users to manage Kubernetes clusters.
 For more information about authenticating, see PKS API Authentication.

 UAA must be configured with the appropriate users and user permissions.
 For more information, see Manage Users in UAA.

 Through the PKS CLI, users instruct the PKS API server to deploy, scale up, and delete Kubernetes clusters as well as show cluster details and plans.